Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Experiments

 \section{Experiments}

-\paragraph{Experimental Setup.} Our expert zoo consists of multiple instances drawn from three instruction-tuned model families -- LLaMA~3.1~8B \citep{grattafiori2024llama3herdmodels}, Qwen~3~8B \citep{yang2025qwen3}, and DeepSeek-R1~8B \citep{guo2025deepseek}, with controlled variation in decoding temperature as listed in Table \ref{tab:model_temp_config} (Appendix \ref{sec:decoding}).
+\paragraph{Experimental Setup.} Our expert zoo consists of multiple instances drawn from three instruction-tuned model families -- LLaMA~3.1~8B \citep{grattafiori2024llama3herdmodels}, Qwen3~8B \citep{yang2025qwen3}, and DeepSeek-R1~8B \citep{guo2025deepseek}, with controlled variation in decoding temperature as listed in Table \ref{tab:model_temp_config} (Appendix \ref{sec:decoding}).
 This \textit{homogeneous consortium} results in a set of experts that are behaviorally distinct due to stochastic decoding yet possess similar capacity ($\sim$8B), allowing us to study whether the orchestrator can distinguish among experts based on subtle functional differences rather than distinct capability gaps.
 All experiments are conducted on MMLU~\citep{hendrycks2020measuring}, HumanEval~\citep{chen2021evaluatinglargelanguagemodels}, and GSM8K~\citep{cobbe2021trainingverifierssolvemath}, with the orchestrator evaluated on a held-out subset of the test set.
-For orchestration, initial 512 tokens generated by each experts is used as an input to the orchestrator.
+For orchestration, initial 30 tokens generated by each experts is used as an input to the orchestrator.
 As the orchestrator learns to orchestrate, the performance on these tasks improve (see Table \ref{tab:epoch_training}).
 Table \ref{tab:hyperparameters} lists the hyperparameters used for all runs.
 Appendix \ref{sec:decoding} mentions the decoding configurations.
 Prompt templates and more plots are provided in Appendices \ref{sec:prompts_appendix} and \ref{sec:additional_plots} respectively.
+To verify the generalizability of our findings beyond equal-capacity models, we also construct a secondary \textit{heterogeneous consortium} comprising 10 experts with widely varying parameter counts from three instruction-tuned model families -- LLaMA-3.2 1B \citep{grattafiori2024llama3herdmodels}, Qwen2.5 3B \citep{qwen2025qwen25technicalreport}, and Mistral 7B \citep{jiang2023mistral7b}.
+Unlike the primary setup where experts share a similar capacity, this configuration tests orchestration dynamics across models ranging from 1B to 7B and utilizes the same temperature variations (see Table \ref{tab:model_temp_config_hetero}) to assess behavior in a mixed-capability environment.
+Unless explicitly stated otherwise, all reported results and analyses focus on the primary \textit{homogeneous} consortium.
+A discussion of applicability of the \texttt{INFORM} framework on black-box and API-based systems is provided in Appendix \ref{app:whitebox}.